ROKO Isoliertechnik e.K.

 STRUCTURAL FIRE PROTECTION • PIPE PENETRATIONS IN AACHEN & SURROUNDING AREAS

-What are pipe penetration seals in Aachen?
+What is a pipe fire stop in Aachen?

 Example: pipe penetration